Scleroderma and Other Fibrosing Conditions

 It is important to note that over the past decade, mortality for patients with SSc has significantly improved owing to improved ascertainment of organ system involvement and directed therapy.

 The clinical course of GM is variable.
-The plaques can be uncomfortable and disfiguring and can be associated with musculoskeletal complications including arthritis and contracture.
-Morphea lesions occurring in children can be especially disabling when they interfere with normal growth and development.
+The plaques can be uncomfortable and disfiguring and can be associated with musculoskeletal complications including arthritis and joint contractures.
+Morphea lesions in children can be especially disabling when they interfere with normal growth and development.
 Over time the plaques tend to soften, but pigmentation abnormalities may persist indefinitely.

 How to utilize team care?

-In SSc, specialty consultations are frequently required including pulmonary, gastroenterology, dermatology, cardiology, renal, and neurology.
-One of the roles of the rheumatologist is to determine the organ involvement and refer as needed in the case of dcSSc.
+In SSc, specialty consultations are frequently required including pulmonary (ILD and PH expertise), gastroenterology, dermatology, cardiology, renal, and neurology.
+The role of the rheumatologist is to determine the organ involvement and refer cases as needed.
 These are generally not required for GM or EF though coordinated care with Dermatology can take place.

 Occupational and Physical Therapy are necessary in the case of SSc, GM and EF.
 Therapists are essential in the treatment and prevention of contractures which are a large source of disability in this patient population.
 Referral should be made early, and longer than usual courses of therapy may be of benefit.

-Patients with SSc may develop unique dental issues.
-Communication is essential between medical doctors and dental providers.
+Patients with SSc may develop unique dental issues therefore communication between medical doctors and dental providers is essential.

 Are there clinical practice guidelines to inform decision making?